stocks-org/cloud_resume_challenge_website/README.md

-A repository to hold website files for the Author's AWS Cloud Resume Challenge.
+Repository which holds website files for the Author's AWS Cloud Resume Challenge.